dstrick17/DacNet/README.md

 3. **Training & Validation:** Splitting dataset, training with loss monitoring
 4. **Evaluation:** Computing accuracy, F1 score, AUC-ROC, and confusion matrix
 5. **Comparison:** Evaluating performance against the CheXNet study
+6. **Try other models:** See if transformer based models work better than CNN models such as DenseNet

 ## Installation & Setup
 ### Clone the Repository